open-mmlab/mmtracking/docs/dataset.md

 - For the training and testing of video object detection task, only ILSVRC dataset is needed.

-- For the training and testing of multi object tracking task, only MOT17 dataset is needed.
+- For the training and testing of multi object tracking task, only one of the MOT Challenge dataset (i.e. MOT17) is needed.

 - For the training and testing of single object tracking task, the MSCOCO, ILSVRC and LaSOT datasets are needed.